Skip to Main Content

 • Witness testimony.
 Passengers, drivers, and anyone else who saw the crash can offer important testimony about what happened.
 For example, a passenger might admit that a driver did not put on a turn signal or that a driver was speeding.
 These actions can make a driver responsible for a collision.

 • Medical records.
-Medical records can also help prove point of impact.
+Medical records can also help prove the point of impact.
 A person who suffered whiplash probably was struck from behind, whereas a passenger who suffered a broken right arm might have been hit from the right.

 • Surveillance video.
 Sometimes video captures the accident and can show what happened.